Esri/terraformer-geostore/README.md

   // callback when the geojson is added
 });

-// You can also add FeatureCollections of multiple Features store.add({
+// You can also add a FeatureCollection store.add({
   "type": "FeatureCollection",
   "features": [